 Subsequently, the tea ceremony was established at Sultan Ismail’s court.
 His followers created an entire ministry of tea for regulating tea matters.
 The next Sultan constructed the port town of Essaouira to be able to better control the trade with foreign countries, especially Europeans, and also the tea trade.
 He endowed particular merchants with the monopoly on the import and export business.
 The majority of these traders were Jewish.
 They quickly established trading networks in

 England and southern Morocco, and also contributed to the dissemination of the tea-taking in the country and to the south.

-Through them, Arab-Berber caravan traders got to know about tea and its strengthening qualities that helped them support the long and tedious journey across the big desert to the West African Sahel.
+Through them, Saharan caravan traders got to know about tea and its strengthening qualities that helped them support the long and tedious journey across the big desert to the West African Sahel.
 These traders showed the tea to their agents in the trading towns who again showed it to the local rulers and to their guests and customers.
 For more than a century, however, tea-taking remained in the Sahelian trading towns until it gradually gained more and more West African consumers (more on this in the section “The West Africa Exhibition”).